khairihafsham/khairihafsham.github.io/content/post/lamport-timestamp-part-1/content.md

 Now it looks better.
 But, there are a couple of events that still have the same timestamp and they can swap places on each ordering because their value are the same.
 These events are an example of `concurrent` events, as mentioned in DEF 4.
 And this particular kind of ordering is called `partial ordering`.

-The paper suggest that we could achieve `total ordering`, where there are no ambiguity or events swapping places on each ordering, if we can find a way to break the tie.
+The paper suggest that we could achieve `total ordering`, where there are no ambiguity or events swapping places, if we can find a way to break the tie.
 One way to achieve that is to give each process a weight and use the weight as a tiebreaker.
 For example, we could determine that process `k > j > i` and if there are any events that share the same `timestamp`, we could fall back to the process hierarchy to determine which event sits higher in the ordering.
 Since in Elixir, inequality operation of atoms will use their string value, this can be achieved by changing the sorting logic to:

 ```elixir
 &((Event.timestamp(&1) > Event.timestamp(&2)) || ((Event.timestamp(&1) == Event.timestamp(&2) && Event.process_name(&1) > Event.process_name(&2)))